howardpchen/ink2md/deploy/README.md

 shared filesystem checkout), set `git config receive.denyCurrentBranch updateInstead` on that remote so the service can update the checked-out branch safely.

-If you run the agentic pipeline, configure `output.google_drive.folder_id` for Markdown and `mindmap.google_drive_output.folder_id` for FreeMind exports.
-Set `keep_local_copy` flags if you want local Markdown or `.mm` copies alongside the uploads; `output.directory` controls where those local copies land.
+If you run the agentic pipeline, configure `markdown.google_drive.folder_id` for Markdown and `mindmap.google_drive_output.folder_id` for FreeMind exports.
+Set `keep_local_copy` flags if you want local Markdown or `.mm` copies alongside the uploads; `markdown.directory` controls where those local copies land.